 In the end, a couple of distracting issues kept me from enjoying the book whole-heartedly.
-One was a general wood-for-trees problem: like many singularity-centered novels, there is plenty of speculation and detail vying for your attention, which for all its richness sometimes makes the narrative feel unfocused.
+One was a general wood-for-trees problem: like many singularity-centered novels, there is plenty of speculation and detail vying for your attention, which for all its richness sometimes unfocuses the narrative.
 The individual character arcs, at times, overshadow the novel’s more intriguing world-building and concepts, and occasionally they don’t feel all that connected to them.
 The rapidly approaching “Spike” (singularity), such a major focus of the book’s latter stages, seems a little too under-the-surface.

 The other issue is the novel’s somewhat one-dimensional depiction of religion, as depicted through Matthewmark’s isolated enclave, the Valley of the God of One’s Choice.
 As someone firmly in the secular/scientific mindset, even I had a difficult time buying into the rustic, backwards culture of the Valley, more a product of the past than the future, and its largely ignorant people.
 It’s a bit too crassly unsympathetic to the issue, I think to the novel’s detriment.

-Reservations aside, there’s still a lot to like in the novel — its detailed future world and thoughtfully extrapolated speculative concepts, and its impressive Big Ideas.
+Reservations aside, there’s still a lot to like in the novel, its detailed future world and thoughtfully extrapolated speculative concepts, and impressive Big Ideas.
 Although I had some problems with it, I think it’s definitely a worthy entry in the subgenre of singularity-inspired SF.